 Muscle Recovery 1-3 minutes

 Muscle recovery takes a little longer.
 If you are trying to recover after an intense workout or training session aim for a moderate exposure time of 1-3 minutes.
-This extended period achieves better results for reducing inflammation and speeding up recovery.
+This extended period achieves better results for reducing inflammation and speeding up your recovery.

 Cardiovascular Stimulation 1-3 minutes